Link Building: The Operations Guide for SEO Teams and Agencies

 The four-tier model maps to client maturity.
 Starter fits founder-led startups validating channel performance.
 Growth fits Series A and B companies scaling SEO as a primary acquisition channel.
 Aggressive fits mid-market and enterprise teams in competitive niches.
 Enterprise tier is the right move when your target keywords have top-3 competitors averaging 200+ referring domains and you need to close the gap in 12-18 months.

-What Is the Typical 12-Month ROI Per Tier?
+What Is The Typical 12-Month ROI Per Tier?

-Why Do Regulated Verticals Demand 3-5x the Investment?
+Why Do Regulated Verticals Demand 3-5x The Investment?

 We do not run a generic playbook against legal, medical, or crypto SERPs.
 Each vertical has its own editorial gatekeepers, its own compliance constraints, and its own preferred placement formats.
 Legal placements need attorney-byline-friendly editors.
 Medical placements need clinically-reviewed publishers.
 Crypto placements need outlets that have not been burned by 2022-2023 scam coverage.
 We maintain vertical-specific publisher lists and pitch templates per niche.